 What we don’t: Heavy and (in our opinion) not the most aesthetically pleasing design.

 If you’re drawn to a bib like the OR Skytour above but nervous about its compromises in terms of weather resistance and durability, the Recon Stretch is a nice alternative to consider.
 In a side-by-side test, the Recon’s hardshell fabric has a similar amount of stretch but is noticeably heftier than that of the Skytour, which makes it more appealing for frigid chairlift rides and severe mountain weather.
 We also like the built-in belt, which—paired with the Recon’s trim-fitting bib upper—minimizes gaping around the torso (the Skytour has a fairly ill-fitting bib upper).
 That said, we’re not sure why Black Diamond also added belt loops, and the slim fit might not work for those with broader chests.
-What’s more, not everyone will love the knee patches (which are purely aesthetic), although BD does make the bib in an all-black colorway.
-All told, for the 50/50 crowd that splits their time between the backcountry and the resort, the Recon Stretch is a durable and high-performance choice.
+What’s more, not everyone will love the knee patches, which are purely aesthetic, although they're only featured on one of the colorways.
+All told, for the 50/50 crowd who splits their time between the backcountry and the resort, the Recon Stretch is a durable and high-performance choice.

 See the Men's Black Diamond Recon Stretch Bibs See the Women's BD Recon Stretch Bibs